slackapi/node-slack-events-api/README.md

 Before you can save the subscription, your app will need to respond to a challenge at your chosen request URL.
 I know what you're thinking: 🤔 _How can I respond if I haven't written my app yet?_
-For this situation, this package comes with a command line tool which starts a server that can properly respond to the challenge.
+This package comes with a command line tool which starts a server that can properly respond to the challenge.
 If you're using the development proxy as described above, you can run the tool from inside your project directory (after this package has been installed) with the following command:

 ```bash
 ./node_modules/.bin/slack-verify --secret <signing_secret> [--path=/slack/events] [--port=3000]